Báez returns, Mets snap Dodgers’ 9-game win streak, 7-2

+J.D.
+Davis and the slumping New York Mets backed him up with their best offensive performance since Báez left the lineup.

+By the time they were finished beating the defending champions, the Mets looked sharp enough to suggest there’s still time for Báez — and maybe Francisco Lindor — to help them save their season.

-LOS ANGELES (AP) — Javier Báez had an RBI double in the first inning of his first game back from injury, J.D.
-Davis homered and drove in four runs, and the New York Mets snapped the Los Angeles Dodgers’ nine-game winning streak with a 7-2 victory Sunday.
+Báez had two doubles in his first game back from injury, Davis homered and drove in four runs, and New York snapped the Los Angeles Dodgers’ nine-game winning streak with a 7-2 victory Sunday.

-Marcus Stroman (9-12) pitched six innings of four-hit ball for the Mets, who avoided a four-game series sweep and a seven-game season sweep at the Dodgers’ hands with just their second win in 10 games overall.

 Báez made an immediate contribution in his return from an 11-game absence due to back spasms, driving in a run and scoring another during the Mets’ three-run first against David Price (4-2).
+With Lindor also due to return from his injury absence shortly, New York is eager to have its star double-play combination finally on the field together down the stretch.

+“Even when I was out, I was trying to bring my energy and bring my happiness to the team, to the dugout,” Báez said.
+“I know we’re going through a struggle right now.
+We understand we’re playing really good teams.
+I think we’ve got the talent to be up there, and I hope it comes back to us pretty soon.”

-Báez added a two-out double in the seventh for his second multi-hit game since joining the Mets last month from the Cubs.
-Davis quickly brought him home by connecting off Phil Bickford for his first homer since July 17, ending a 33-game drought.
+Báez added a two-out double in the seventh for his second multi-hit game since joining the Mets last month from the Cubs, and Davis quickly brought him home by connecting off Phil Bickford for his first homer since July 17, ending a 33-game drought.

+“Just to see a new face in the lineup that hasn’t been there for 10 days or so who comes in and whacks that ball, that double, I think that’s something the team can feed off of,” Mets manager Luis Rojas said.
+“There are some good things you can transmit to the other players.
+I think that set the tone for us.”

-Davis also drove in runs with a single in the first and a bases-loaded walk in the ninth.
+Davis also drove in runs with a single in the first and a bases-loaded walk in the ninth for New York, which hadn’t scored seven runs in a game since Aug.
+10 — and that was the only other time the Mets have done it since July 21.

+Marcus Stroman (9-12) earned his third win in 13 starts with six innings of four-hit ball for the Mets, who avoided a four-game series sweep and a seven-game season sweep at the Dodgers’ hands with just their second win in 10 games overall — all against the Dodgers and Giants.

-Cody Bellinger had a two-run single in the fourth, but the Dodgers’ second nine-game winning streak in two months ended just shy of becoming the defending World Series champions’ longest streak since 2017.
+Cody Bellinger had a two-run single in the fourth, but Los Angeles’ second nine-game winning streak in two months ended just shy of becoming the defending World Series champions’ longest streak since 2017.

+“We didn’t play awful, but (we’ll) just get back at it, keep the train moving,” outfielder AJ Pollock said.

 Los Angeles dropped 2 1/2 games behind San Francisco atop the NL West and overall MLB standings.

 Price yielded three hits, three runs and two walks over four innings.
 The 2012 AL Cy Young Award winner is winless in 11 starts — none lasting six full innings — since being forced into the Dodgers’ rotation by injuries.